aritra1804/FinEase/README.md

 - **Secure Authentication**
   OAuth2 integration with Barclays’ identity platform, JWT-backed sessions, and secure password reset flows.

+- **Secure Identity Verification**

+  Integrated a facial recognition model to match the user's live photo with their ID photo, enhancing account security and fraud prevention within the Barclays app.

 - **Offline Mode**
   Cached transactions are stored locally and automatically synced to Barclays’ servers once connectivity is restored.